yasoob/intermediatePython/decorators.rst

 Firstly let's discuss how to write your own decorator.

 It is perhaps one of the most difficult concept to grasp.
-We will take it one step at a time so that you can fully inderstand it.
+We will take it one step at a time so that you can fully understand it.

 Everything in python is an object:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^